le0men/MS-Download/README.md

 the song can be previewed and downloaded.

 # Dependencies
-Tested primarly on windows 11.
+Tested primarly on windows 11. <br>
-Requires Python 3.
+Requires Python 3. <br>
-Run '''pip install -r requirements.txt''' before use.
+Run `pip install -r requirements.txt` before use.